Edwin-Isidory/ils.doctoral.seminar.2024.github.io/schedule.md

 |09:00 - 09:10|[Link](./abstracts.md#4.-Automatic-generation-of-certification-relevant-requirements-of-complex-avionics-systems)| Zamira | V27.03|
 |   10:30 - 10:40 | COFFEE BREAK  | ALL  | V27.03  |

-Hypervisors and Plug & Fly in a new Space Launcher : A scalable approach to enhance Space Launcher development

 |   TIME...FRAME   |EVENT|RESPONSIBLE|LOCATION|
 |:-|:-|:-|:-|